 The workflow returns JSON with file name, page classifications, schedule pages, and patient data with insurance information.

-The result: reliable, scalable document processing with durable workflows, parallel processing, and rapid schema iteration.
-The implementation took just 2 days to build and handles 200+ page medical records like a champ.
+Temporal and DocRouter.AI together provide reliable, scalable document processing with durable workflows, parallel processing, and rapid schema iteration using the Claude Agent.
+The implementation took just 2 days to build.

 Code available at doc-router-temporal.